menu

 Real Estate Prices & Overview

-The average rental price in The College of Wooster is currently $1,616, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 66.4% of the neighborhoods in Ohio.
+The average rental price in The College of Wooster is currently $1,513, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 41.9% of Ohio neighborhoods.

 The College of Wooster is an urban neighborhood (based on population density) located in Wooster, Ohio.

 The College of Wooster real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the The College of Wooster neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the The College of Wooster neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics